May 19, 2002: The day Serena Williams won her first title on clay

-Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On May 19th, 2002, Serena Williams won her first title on clay – a milestone victory just over a week before the French Open
+Every day, Tennis Majors takes you back in time to the biggest moments in tennis history.
+On May 19, 2002, Serena Williams defeated Justine Henin to win the Italian Open in Rome for her first ever title on clay

-On this day, 19th May, 2002, Serena Williams, aged 20, edged Belgian Justine Henin in the final of the Italian Open to claim her first-ever clay-court title.
+On this day, May 19, 2002, 20-year-old Serena Williams edged Belgian Justine Henin in the final of the Italian Open to claim the first-ever clay-court title of her career.

-To triumph on red dirt just one week before Roland-Garros was a milestone for the American, who the experts considered as a fast court specialist.
-She had proved she was now a serious contender for the French Open crown, which she would indeed prove shortly afterwards.
+To triumph on red dirt just one week before Roland-Garros was a milestone for the American, who the experts considered as a fast-court specialist.
+She had proved she was now a serious contender for the French Open title, which she would indeed prove shortly afterwards.

 The players : Serena Williams and Justine Henin

 Serena Williams, born in 1981, is the youngest of the Williams family.
-A few years before, her older sister Venus, at the start of her career in 1997, had declared that her main rival for the world No 1 spot would be her younger sister Serena.
-At the time, the tennis experts did not know whether she was joking or just being provocative.
+A few years earlier, her elder sister Venus, at the start of her career in 1997, had declared that her main rival for the world No 1 spot would be her younger sister Serena.
+At the time, tennis experts did not know whether she was joking or just being provocative.

-They soon discovered how serious Venus was when Serena Williams made her first world-class performance the same year, in November, in Scottsdale.
+They soon discovered how serious Venus was when Serena Williams made her first professional mark the same year, in November, in Scottsdale.
 At the age of 16, ranked No 304, she came through qualifying and reached the semi-finals, beating No 7 Mary Pierce (6-3, 7-6) and No 4 Monica Seles (4-6, 6-1, 6-1).

-In 1998, she beat several top 10 players, including world number 3 Lindsay Davenport in the quarter-finals in Sydney (1-6, 7-5, 7-5), and reached the same stage of several other tournaments to end the season ranked No 20.
+In 1998, she beat several top 10 players, including world No 3 Lindsay Davenport in the quarter-finals in Sydney (1-6, 7-5, 7-5), and reached the same round at several other events to end the season ranked No 20.

-Her breakthrough year was 1999.
+Her breakthrough season came in 1999.
 In February, she claimed her first title, indoors in Paris, at the age of 17, defeating Amélie Mauresmo (6-2, 3-6, 7-6).
 In Miami, she defeated world No 1 Martina Hingis in the semi-finals (6-4, 7-6), only to finish as runner-up to Venus in the first-ever all-sister final in WTA Tour history.
-In September, to general surprise, she claimed her first Grand Slam title before her older sister did, beating Hingis in the final (6-3, 7-6).
-She also won the doubles event with Venus, and by the end of the year, she was the world No 4.
+In September, to everyone’s surprise, she claimed her first Grand Slam title before her older sister did, beating Hingis in the final (6-3, 7-6).
+She also won the doubles event with Venus, and by the end of the year, Serena was ranked world No 4.

 During the next two seasons, though she didn’t win another Grand Slam title, she claimed six more titles on the WTA Tour and reached the 2001 US Open final, falling to her sister in the first Grand Slam final contested by two sisters during the Open Era.
 After injury prevented her from participating at the Australian Open, she had high goals for 2002.

 Justine Henin, born in 1982, turned pro in 1999.
-Her game, based on variation, contained a wonderful one-handed backhand, a rare feature in modern women’s tennis.
-She made herself famous soon enough, winning her debut WTA tournament in Antwerp, where she had been invited as a local player, eventually defeating Sarah Pitkowski, the No 35 (6-2, 6-1).
+Her game, based on variation, contained a wonderful one-handed backhand, a rare feature in the modern women’s game.
+She made herself famous soon enough, winning her debut WTA tournament in Antwerp, where she had been invited as a local player, eventually defeating Sarah Pitkowski, the world No 35 (6-2, 6-1).

 After a rather disappointing 2000 season, she broke through in 2001, starting the year by claiming her first title since Antwerp, defeating Silvia Farina (7-6, 6-4) in the final of the Gold Coast Open.
 That year, not only did she win three tournaments, but she started to perform in major events.
 She went as far as the semi-finals at Roland-Garros, where she was beaten by fellow Belgian Kim Clijsters (2-6, 7-5, 6-3), before finishing runner-up at Wimbledon, where she was defeated in her first Grand Slam final by Venus Williams (6-1, 3-6, 6-0).